You may find that the database included in LibreOffice / OpenOffice delights you as much as it has me. This page tries to help you use it.

 Just before we start, let me emphasize something that is hinted at in the above: In database work, you need to master tables, forms, queries and reports.
 They are the four "cornerstones" of database literacy.

-Open the database of names, addresses and phone numbers (FDB004) prepared during the introductory tutorial on table creation.
+Open the copy you've made of the database of names, addresses and phone numbers.

 Click on the "Use wizard to create query" task.